 Fort Wayne Dance Collective believes strongly in the concept of helping others achieve health and wellness through movement and rhythm and offers alternative approaches to taking care of one’s self.
 FWDC offers classes both on and off-site that empower people to actively participate in their personal health and well-being and educates students on the body’s abilities to be self-aware, self-maintaining, self-healing and self-improving.

-The Fort Wayne Dance Collective currently offers the following classes and programs:
+The Fort Wayne Dance Collective currently offers classes and programs including:

 Healing Arts Program: The Fort Wayne Dance Collective has collaborated with Parkview Health to offer the Healing Arts Program.
 This innovative service integrates literary, movement, music and visual arts into patient care, healthcare facility design and aesthetics, the care of caregivers and the community.
 A person’s health and well-being isn’t just dependent on the health of the physical body, but also the health of mind and spirit.
 The Healing Arts program brings professional Artists in Residence to the bedside in many departments throughout both Parkview Regional Medical Center as well as Parkview Randallia and Parkview Behavioral Health.
 If you are interested in receiving a visit from a Healing Arts Artist in Residence please contact: 260.266.HEAL.